yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 The default repositories for Ubuntu 18.04 LTS don't provide a package that can be used for the database.
 Instead, you can install a custom Personal Package Archive (PPA) for the official MariaDB repository.

-1. Request the a GNU Privacy Guard (GPG) key to download the PPA
+1. Request a GNU Privacy Guard (GPG) key to download the PPA

 	```bash
 	sudo apt-key adv --recv-keys --keyserver hkp://keyserver.ubuntu.com:80 0xF1656F24C74CD1D8